What is Celtic Music?

 The Chieftains

-The Chieftains are a group that specializes in Irish traditional music.
-They are known for their instrumental skill and their role in reviving Celtic music.
-They formed in 1962 and have worked with famous musicians from various genres, such as Van Morrison, Bon Iver, and Ry Cooder.
-The Chieftains' remarkable performances using traditional instruments like the uilleann pipes, tin whistle, and fiddle have earned them recognition around the globe.
-With their beautiful melodies and lively arrangements, The Chieftains have become ambassadors of Irish music, sharing it with audiences worldwide.
+The Chieftains are a group that centers on Irish traditional music.
+They are noted for their playing ability and their part in the return of Celtic music.
+Formed in 1962, they have partnered with well known players from many styles, including Van Morrison, Bon Iver, and Ry Cooder.
+The Chieftains' impressive shows on old instruments like the uilleann pipes, tin whistle, and fiddle have gained them notice across the globe.
+With their excellent tunes and upbeat arrangements, The Chieftains act as representatives for Irish music, presenting it to listeners everywhere.

 Browse through a selection of The Chieftain's albums in Amazon through this link: https://amzn.to/47tpTQc